heronils/Code_Browser_49/README.md

 ### Search and replace

 * `ctrl` + `r` – open the search and replace dialog.
-* `alt` + `r` – when the search dialog has the focus, select the first search result or replace and select the next search result.
+* `alt` + `r` – when the search dialog has the focus, select the first search result or replace the current and select the next search result.
-* `F3` – find the next search result, do not replace the current result.
+* (`shift` +) `F3` – find the next or previous search result, do not replace the current.

 ### Other

 * `esc` – close any open dialog at the bottom or, if no dialog is open, close the current tab.
 * `alt` + `f4` – exit Code Browser.
-If there are dirty files you will be asked what to do with them.
+If there are dirty files Code Browser will show a prompt what to do.

 ## Credits